thatWest7014/thatWest7014/README.md

-# :wave: Hi there, I'm West7014!
+# :wave: Hi there, I'm Ayther!

 I'm primarily a backend developer who mainly works with Javascript, Lua, C++, and others.
-Depending on where you know me from, I also go by Frost, Ayther, and many other names.
+Depending on where you know me from, I also go by Frost, West7014, West, and many other names.
 ####
 - Pronouns: [any/all](https://en.pronouns.page/@west7014)